 Pack is reported to still be very harsh and controlling, plus others have testified that he has been caught in lies.2

-David Pack teaches Herbert W. Armstrong's doctrines and believes RCG is "the only true extension of Mr. Armstrong's ministry--the Church in which Christ is now working."
+David Pack believes that Herbert W. Armstrong (who gave hundreds of false prophecies) was the "end-time Elijah."
+He teaches the doctrines of Herbert Armstrong and believes RCG is "the only true extension of Mr. Armstrong's ministry--the Church in which Christ is now working."
 RCG claims to trace its roots "directly to the first century church."3 He has rewritten all of the major booklets of Herbert Armstrong, and his literature for children is patterned after the same; i. e., The Story of the Bible and Children's Bible Lessons.
 These "lessons" have their focus in the Old Testament and emphasize the Ten Commandments ("God's Law").
 Stories about Jesus, especially as personal Savior, aren't included.
 In fact, the New Testament isn't even covered.

 Pack's sermon, dated February 26, 2005, "21st Century Apostle" can be listened to on Restored Church of God's website.
 So important was this message, that Pack hoped the members wouldn't mind the 4-1/2 hours that he was going to use to deliver this special sermon.
 He states that "extraordinary circumstances" justified its length.
 It's in two parts, needless to say, and is filled with mind control tactics.
 He says what he's doing, "Is not without Biblical precedence" and gives the example of the apostle Paul (Acts 20) teaching all night until Eutychus fell from the balcony and died.
 Paul healed him and continued to preach and "nobody stopped listening."
 Pack states that the people who listened to Paul preach all night were "willing to go that long."
 One can't imagine elderly members, members with children, or people with medical conditions, sitting through this.
 Pack said he spent over 60-70 hours and parts of three months composing this sermon.
 He claims that the message designed to benefit those "outside of the Restored Church of God" as well as those "inside."